-Appendix "B" contains certain unaudited financial data of the Township for the Township's fiscal year ending December 31, 2018 and certain audited financial data of the Township for the Township's fiscal year ending December 31, 2017.
-The audited financial data was extracted from the report prepared by Holman Frenia Allison, P.C., Toms River, New Jersey (the "Auditor"), to the extent and for the period set forth in their report appearing in Appendix "B".
-The Auditor has not participated in the preparation of this Official Statement, nor has such firm verified the accuracy, completeness or fairness of the information contained herein (except for the audited financial statements appearing in Appendix "B" hereto) and, accordingly, will express no opinion with respect thereto.
+Appendix "B" contains certain unaudited financial data of the Township extracted from the Township's Annual Financial Statement for the Township's fiscal year ending December 31, 2019 and certain audited financial data of the Township for the Township's fiscal year ending December 31, 2018.
+The audited financial data was extracted from the report prepared by Holman Frenia Allison, P.C., Toms River, New Jersey (the "Auditor"), to the extent and for the period set forth in their report appearing in

+Appendix "B".
+The Auditor has not participated in the preparation of this Official Statement, nor has such firm verified the accuracy, completeness or fairness of the information contained herein (except for the financial statements appearing in Appendix "B" hereto) and, accordingly, we will express no opinion with respect thereto.